BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 Modular battlebit community server api runner.
 Lets you host community servers with modules without having to code.
 If you know Umod/Rust.Oxide then you will be right at home.

 # THIS IS NOT AN OFFICIAL BATTLEBIT TOOL, IT IS JUST AN IMPLEMENTATION OF THE OFFICIAL API THAT CAN BE USED INSTEAD OF THE API.
-IT IS NOT ASSOCIATED WITH BATTLEBIT OR THEIR DEVELOPERS AND A COMMUNITY MADE PRODUCT
+IT IS NOT ASSOCIATED WITH BATTLEBIT OR THEIR DEVELOPERS BUT IS A COMMUNITY MADE PRODUCT

 Hosting tutorial: https://www.youtube.com/watch?v=B8JNTL4-AxU
 Module programming tutorial: https://www.youtube.com/watch?v=RN8891f0B14